We are experts in using advanced mathematical modelling frameworks, especially the TIMES energy system model and the heat and power model Balmorel.

 UKRAINE

-TIMES-Ukraine supports the government in Ukraine in planning for its future green energy system.
+TIMES-Ukraine supports the government of Ukraine in planning for its future green energy system.

 All projects using TIMES-models »